When Automated Program Repair Meets Regression Testing -- An Extensive Study on 2 Million Patches: Study Design

 \subsubsection{Efficiency Measurement}

-In this study, we mainly measure the repair efficiency by the number of test executions.
-Here we do not use the time cost as the measurement, because it tends to introduce bias as suggested by previous work~\cite{DBLP:conf/icse/0001WKKB0WKMT20}: (1) it is dependent on many factors (e.g., specific implementations and test execution engines) unrelated to APR approaches and (2) it is often unstable.
-Previous work also investigated the efficiency of APR by the number of patch candidates validated by APR systems\Comment{ until the first plausible patch is found}.
-However, simply counting the number of patches can be very imprecise, because it treats each patch as equally costly and measures repair efficiency in an oversimplified way.
+Recent work~\cite{DBLP:conf/icse/0001WKKB0WKMT20} on APR efficiency adopts the number of patches as the efficiency metric.
+However, in our work, simply counting the number of patches could be imprecise, because it treats each patch as equally costly and measures repair efficiency in an oversimplified way.
 For example, given $\pMatrixpart{}$ in Equation~\ref{eq:m1}, both $\patch_2$ and $\patch_3$ would be regarded as one program execution, even if $\patch_3$ actually executes more tests than $\patch_2$.
-Therefore, we further define the following metrics based on the number of test executions for precise efficiency measurement.
+Therefore, in this study, we define the following metrics based on the number or time of test executions for precise efficiency measurement.